Reducing Burnout When Working From Home: A Survival Guide

 Classic productivity tips say, “Work in 90-minute blocks,” but everyone’s energy curve is unique.
 Track when you feel sharp vs. sluggish for a week.
 Slot heavy thinking tasks in your personal “power hours,” and push lighter admin work to the dips.
 Working with your rhythm beats muscling through exhaustion.

 Don’t forget to use your PTO.
 Building recovery days into your calendar (i.e., having long weekends and mid-week mental health days) prevents the classic crash-and-burn.
 Remember: downtime isn’t a luxury; it’s fuel for sustained performance.
-If you struggle with taking PTO, then scheduling therapy with a provider such as myself can help you unlearn the habit of overworking yourself.
+If you struggle with taking PTO, then scheduling burnout therapy with a provider such as myself can help you unlearn the habit of overworking yourself.

 Final Thoughts